How to Optimize Offers on a Website to Get Big Sales?

 Given the delicate nature of trust, it is awful to think that a hacker can insert malware into your website and email spam to your visitors.
 And yet, that is exactly what some malware does.
 It hijacks the WordPress core function wp_mail() to send out spam emails.

 Malware ordinarily causes Google blacklists and web host suspensions, but in the case of spam emails your web host will also blacklist your email service and you will see a bunch of other errors.
-In fact, if the spammer adds email addresses to your website as well, then you are in danger of having your email blacklisted altogether.
+If the spammer adds email addresses to your website as well, then you are in danger of having your email blacklisted altogether.

 16. Dormant user accounts